Brexit: information for current students

 Immigration and travel

-The UK will leave the European Union on 31 January 2020.
-There will now be an implementation period which is expected will end on 31 December 2020.
+The UK left the European Union on 31 January 2020.
+We are now in an implementation period that will end on 31 December 2020.
 During this transition period, there will be no change to your immigration and associated fee status and you will not need to do anything immediately.
 You will be able to travel freely between the UK and the EU as before.
 You won’t need to do anything different or provide any additional evidence.